-Four Points by Sheraton – Located on the waterfront and directly across from the UnCruise port, we found this to be a very convenient hotel.
+Four Points by Sheraton – Located on the waterfront and directly across from the small cruise ship docks, we found this to be a very convenient hotel.
 For us it was walking distance to downtown and a lot of the top things to do in Juneau downtown.
 Plus it has easy access to the Seadrome Marina.

 Ramada Inn by Wyndham – Another great location in Juneau just a little farther away from the historic downtown than the Sheraton.
 But still walking distance and we loved their restaurant and bar.

 Alaska is truly a bucket list destination for many travelers and no visit to Alaska would be complete without stopping at this unique state capital.

 Sampling the food is one of the best things to do in Juneau if you really want to understand the local culture.
 Food can tell you a lot more about a place you visit than just the attractions and people can.
 You can take the Mount Robert Tram up by yourself and enjoy fresh seafood at the Timberline Bar and Grill.

 You better believe Juneau is worth visiting if you’re an adventurer at heart.
 There are a lot of things to do in Juneau but the thing that will leave the greatest impact is the striking beauty of the place.
 The mountains are majestic and the waters strong and steely.
 The most vivid memory will likely be that of the blue glaciers glowing like they dropped down onto earth from a fifth dimension.
 And let’s not forget about getting a chance to see a real grizzly bear in his natural habitat.

 The number of days you should spend in Juneau depends on exactly what you want to do in the city and area.
 If you’re looking for a quick look at a glacier, then just a day will do.
 However, if you really want to experience the magic and mystery of the place and experience all of the things to see in Juneau, then at least a week is needed.